-From the Dashboards library: Click Share from the settings () drop-down list to the right of your dashboard's name.
+From the dashboards library: Click the options menu () to the right of your dashboard's name and

-- On the Link settings page, click Enable link sharing.
+- In the Public link settings window, click Enable link

 The Share dashboard page indicates that link sharing is now on.
 You can click Edit to modify your settings or Copy link to copy the dashboard link to your computer's clipboard.

 Users can click the link to open the dashboard in a web browser or display the dashboard on a television or monitor.